-Freight trains still rumble through White River Junction a few times a day (and night!), and Amtrak stops here on its mainline Vermonter route along the Connecticut River from New York City.
+Freight trains still rumble through White River Junction a few times a day (and night!), and Amtrak stops here on its main Vermonter route.
 Apart from the trains, the main signs of life here are at breakfast and lunch.
-The stylish Tip Top Café (85 N. Main St., 802/295-3312, closed Sun.-Mon.) offers delicious soups, sandwiches, and an ever-changing variety of bistro-style meals at lunch and dinner.
+The stylish Tip Top Café (85 N. Main St., 802/295-3312, Tues.-Sat.) offers delicious soups, sandwiches, and an ever-changing variety of bistro-style meals at lunch and dinner.

-If you’re looking for lodging with more character than the chain motels along the Interstates, consider downtown’s Hotel Coolidge (39 S. Main St., 802/295-3118 or 800/622-1124, $89 and up).
-In business since the 1920s, it has a nice café downstairs.
+If you’re looking for lodging with more character than the chain motels along the interstates, consider downtown’s Hotel Coolidge (39 S. Main St., 802/295-3118 or 800/622-1124, $99 and up).
+In business since the 1920s, it has a nice café next to the lobby.
 It is clean, friendly, and definitely a good value.
-The hotel also offers bare-bones HI-hostel bunks and rooms (around $45 and up per person).
+The hotel also offers bare-bones HI-hostel rooms (around $55 and up per person).